imadvaitpatel/conference-manager/README.txt

 or you can choose to sign up a new account.
 All accounts created by signing up are automatically attendee accounts.

-We have provided sample .ser files with some pre-existing events and users.
-You can log in as the HeadOrganizer to look at these created users/events.

 **DIFFERENT TYPES OF ACCOUNTS**

 There are organizer accounts, speaker accounts, attendee accounts, and VIP accounts.